-I. PURPOSE AND GENERAL REQUIREMENTS OF RULE XXX

-[Reference: 40 CFR Part 70.1, 70.4, 70.6(a)(6) and 70.7(a)(6) and (b)]
+Rule 1001 PURPOSE AND GENERAL REQUIREMENTS OF REGULATION X [Reference: 40 CFR Part 70.1, 70.4, 70.6(a)(6) and 70.7(a)(6) and (b)]

-Rule XXX implements the requirements of Title V of the federal Clean Air Act as amended in 1990 (CAA) for permits to operate.
+Regulation X implements the requirements of Title V of the federal Clean Air Act as amended in 1990 (CAA) for permits to operate.
 Title V provides for the establishment of operating permit programs for sources which emit regulated air pollutants, including attainment and nonattainment pollutants.
-Additionally, Rule XXX is used to implement the Phase II acid deposition control provisions of Title IV of the CAA, including provisions for Acid Rain Permits.
-The effective date of Rule XXX effective date of Rule XXX is the date the United States Environmental Protection Agency (U.S. EPA) promulgates interim, partial, or final approval of this rule in the Code of Federal Register.
+The effective date of Regulation X is the date the United States Environmental Protection Agency (U.S. EPA) promulgates interim, partial, or final approval of this rule in the Federal Register.

-By the effective date of Rule XXX effective date of Rule XXX, the Air Pollution Control District (District) shall implement an operating permit program pursuant to the requirements of this rule.
-The requirements of Rule XXX shall augment and take precedence over conflicting administrative requirements of other provisions of the District's rules and regulations.
-[The District Board shall add to its permits- required regulation an interpretative ruling or a policy statement of their intent that Rule XXX supplements other rules in existence and takes precedence where there is a conflict.
-The District, as soon as resources and time allow, shall amend the rules to make them consistent.]
-The District shall also continue to implement its existing programs pertaining to prevention of significant deterioration, Rule [The District rule for PSD, if applicable] and permits required by Regulation [The District permitsrequired regulation), including authorities to construct, Rule or new source review, Rule .
-Nothing in Rule XXX limits the authority of the District to revoke or terminate a permit pursuant to sections 40808, and 42307-42309 of the California Health and Safety Code (H&SC).
+By the effective date of Regulation X, the Calaveras County Air Pollution Control District (District) shall implement an operating permit program pursuant to the requirements of this regulation.
+The requirements of Regulation X shall augment and take precedence over conflicting administrative requirements of other provisions of the District's rules and regulations.
+The District shall also continue to implement its existing programs through Regulations IV and V. Nothing in Regulation X limits the authority of the District to revoke or terminate a permit pursuant to sections 40808, and 42307-42309 of the California Health and Safety Code (H&SC).

-Sources subject to Rule XXX include major sources, acid rain units subject to Title IV of the CAA, solid waste incinerators subject to section 111 or 129 of the CAA, and any other sources specifically designated by rule of the U.S. EPA.
-Sources subject to Rule XXX shall obtain permits to operate pursuant to this rule.
-Each permit to operate issued pursuant to Rule XXX shall contain conditions and requirements adequate to ensure compliance with and the enforceability of:
+Sources subject to Regulation X include major sources, acid rain units subject to Title IV of the CAA, solid waste incinerators subject to section 111 or 129 of the CAA, and any other sources specifically designated by rule of the U.S. EPA.
+Sources subject to Regulation X shall obtain permits to operate pursuant to this rule.
+Each permit to operate issued pursuant to Regulation X shall contain conditions and requirements adequate to ensure compliance with and the enforceability of:

-- A. All applicable provisions of Division 26 of the H&SC, commencing with section 39000; - B. All applicable orders, rules, and regulations of the District and the California Air Resources Board (ARB); - C. All applicable provisions of the applicable implementation plan required by the CAA; - D. Each applicable emission standard or limitation, rule, regulation, or requirement adopted or promulgated to implement the CAA; and - E. The requirements of all preconstruction permits issued pursuant to Parts C and D of the CAA.
+- A. All applicable provisions of Division 26 of the H&SC, commencing with section 39000; - B. All applicable orders, rules, and regulations of the District and the California Air Resources Board (ARB); - C. All applicable provisions of the applicable implementation plan required by the CAA; - D. Each applicable emission standard or limitation, rule, regulation, or requirement adopted or promulgated to implement the CAA; and

+E. The requirements of all preconstruction permits issued pursuant to Parts C and D of Title I of the CAA.

-The operation of an emissions unit to which Rule XXX is applicable without a permit or in violation of any applicable permit condition or requirement shall be a violation of Rule XXX.
+The operation of an emissions unit to which Regulation X is applicable without a permit or in violation of any applicable permit condition or requirement shall be a violation of Regulation X.